Which place is cheaper, Porto or Bucharest?

 The public transit in Bucharest can get you around easily.
 Public transit options include trams, buses, and trolley buses.

-While Porto offers some public transit options, it might not be your first choice.
+Porto offers a very effecient public transportation network.
 There is a metro system as well as a bus system.
 While the metro system does have six lines, most stations aren't close to the tourist attractions, so it likely won't be that helpful to visitors.

-Porto is a somewhat walkable .
+Porto is a very walkable port city.
 The city center is very compact with most of the sights within a short walk of each other.
 The area is also very hilly, so getting from place to place can require a bit of effort.

 People visit Porto because there is so much to do.
 Visiting the old town is also a must.
 Since there is so much to do in the area, one day is probably not enough for all of it.
 It has many unique tourist attractions and fascinating things to do.